Bidens Son Convicted On All Charges In Gun Case - UrduPoint

 Wilmington, (APP - UrduPoint / Pakistan Point News - 12th Jun, 2024) A jury found Hunter Biden guilty on Tuesday of Federal gun charges in a historic first criminal prosecution of the child of a sitting US president.

-The 54-year-old son of President Joe Biden was convicted on all three of the counts facing him, CNN and other US media reported.
+The 54-year-old son of President Joe Biden was convicted on all three of the felony counts stemming from his 2018 purchase of a handgun while addicted to crack cocaine.

-Hunter Biden was accused of lying about his illegal drug use when he bought a handgun in 2018, a felony.

-The verdict comes as his father is seeking reelection and on a day when the president is scheduled to give a speech about gun violence.
+The verdict comes as his father is seeking reelection, and the Democratic president changed his schedule to fly to Wilmington, Delaware, the family hometown where the trial was held.

-It also comes less than two weeks after the conviction on business fraud charges of Donald Trump, the likely Republican presidential nominee in November.
+Hunter Biden was waiting on the tarmac when Marine One landed at Delaware Air National Guard Base and he was given a warm hug by his 81-year-old father before they left in a motorcade.

+The president expressed his "love and support" for his son in a statement released immediately after the conviction.

+"So many families who have had loved ones battle addiction understand the feeling of pride seeing someone you love come out the other side and be so strong and resilient in recovery.

+"I will accept the outcome of this case and will continue to respect the judicial process as Hunter considers an appeal."

-The jury met for about three hours over two days before reaching a guilty verdict.
+The 12-member jury deliberated for about three hours over two days before reaching a verdict.

-Hunter Biden did not take the stand during the one-week trial held in the Biden hometown of Wilmington, Delaware.
+Hunter Biden did not take the stand during the one-week trial, which First Lady Jill Biden attended several days.

-First Lady Jill Biden attended several days of the trial.
-The president did not, but said he and Jill were "proud" of their son.

-"As the President, I don't and won't comment on pending federal cases, but as a Dad, I have boundless love for my son, confidence in him, and respect for his strength," Biden said in an earlier statement.
+He could face up to 25 years in prison, although as a first-time offender jail time is unlikely.
+A date was not set for sentencing but it is expected to take place in the next few months.

+Special counsel David Weiss, who brought the case against Hunter Biden, addressed reporters following the verdict.

+"This case was about the illegal choices the defendant made while in the throes of addiction, his choice to lie on a government form when he bought a gun, and the choice to then possess that gun," Weiss said.

+The trial outcome comes less than two weeks after the conviction on business fraud charges of Donald Trump, Joe Biden's likely Republican opponent in the November presidential election.

-The proceedings, along with another case in which Hunter Biden faces tax evasion charges in California, have complicated Democrats' efforts to keep the election focus on Trump, the first former president ever to be convicted of a crime.
+The proceedings, along with another case in which Hunter Biden faces tax evasion charges in California, have complicated Democrats' efforts to keep the election focus on Trump, the first former president convicted of a crime.

 In addition to being a political distraction, Hunter Biden's legal woes have reopened painful emotional wounds for the family from his time as a drug addict.